gusti-alfarisy/gusti-alfarisy.github.io/pages/home.md

 ## Short Biography

 Hi, greetings from Borneo Island!
 I am an assistant professor at Institut Teknologi Kalimantan at the Department of Informatics.
-Currently, I am pursuing my Ph.D. degree in Computer Science at the School of Digital Science, Universiti Brunei Darussalam under supervision of Dr. Owais Ahmed Malik and Dr. Ong Wee Hong.
+Currently, I am pursuing my Ph.D. degree in Artificial Intelligence at the School of Digital Science, Universiti Brunei Darussalam under supervision of Dr. Owais Ahmed Malik and Dr. Ong Wee Hong.

 I have been teaching several topics including algorithms and programming languages, data structures, numerical methods, machine learning, and software engineering.
 I have reviewed several articles in Springer and Elsevier Journals.
 My research interest includes: